Advanced General Relativity

 Exercises:

-Changes to this schedule are announced in the Hochschulportal.
-The tutors for the course are Dr. Filippo Camilloni and MSc.
-Khalil Pierre.
 Two groups will be organised distributing students in the time slots above.
-Please register to the course by sending an email to Frau Steidl; this will help create a mailing list.
+Please register to the course by sending an email to Frau Steidl; this will help create a mailing list to be used for announcements.

 Information on the course